Centre for Artificial Intelligence and Robotics

 The Centre for Artificial Intelligence and Robotics (CAIR) is a laboratory of the Defence Research & Development Organization (DRDO).
-Located in Bangalore, Karnataka, involved in the Research & Development of high quality Secure Communication, Command and Control, and Intelligent Systems.
+Located in Bangalore, Karnataka, involved in the research & development (R&D) of high quality secure communication, command and control, and intelligent systems.
 CAIR was founded by Arogyaswami Paulraj.
-CAIR is the primary laboratory for R&D in different areas of Defence Information and Communication Technology (ICT).
+CAIR is the primary laboratory for R&D in different areas of defence information and communication technology (ICT).

 History

 CAIR was established in October 1986.
-Its research focus was initially in the areas of Artificial Intelligence (AI), Robotics, and Control systems.
-In November 2000, R&D groups working in the areas of Command, Control, Communications & Intelligence (C3I) systems, Communication and Networking, and communication secrecy in Electronics and Radar Development Establishment (LRDE) were merged with CAIR.
+Its research focus was initially in the areas of artificial intelligence (AI), robotics, and control systems.
+In November 2000, R&D groups working in the areas of command, control, communications & intelligence (C3I) systems, Communication and Networking, and communication secrecy in Electronics and Radar Development Establishment (LRDE) were merged with CAIR.